Public or Private Lenders for Abroad Education Loan?

 Parameter 2: Processing fees of an Education Loan for abroad studies

 The processing fees charged by private lenders are always higher than those charged by public banks.
 The processing fee charged by public banks for an abroad education loan can range anywhere between Nil - Rs.10,000.
 Yes, you read it right!
-There are certain public banks that do not charge any processing fee (depending on the university).
+Certain public banks do not charge any processing fee (depending on the university).

 For collateral education loans from public banks, you will have to spend a few extra bucks of Rs.
 6,000 to Rs.
 10,000 as legal verification and property valuation charges (Only for immovable collaterals).
 Despite including these extra charges, the total amount will still be less than the processing fees charged by private lenders.